SkyMoan/Workout-Application/README.md

 # MemeEX

-Repository for group 36, TDT4140, Spring 2018.
-This project was started as a university assignment to learn more about programming and agile development in teams and was based on a the template project [tdt4140-gr18nn](https://gitlab.stud.iie.ntnu.no/tdt4140-staff/examples/tree/master/tdt4140-gr18nn).
+This project was started as a university assignment to learn more about programming and agile development in teams.

 This is an app where a user can register their workouts and get feedback from different coaches by their choosing.
 The app began as a simple workout logger app, but developed into a more specific Triathlon app as you can post run, swim or bike sessions.